For the sixth anniversary of Amy’s death

-Full of brilliant lines like
+A song full of brilliant lines like

 And sniffed me out like I was Tanqueray.

 The comparison with Billie Holiday is inevitable.
 If Billie isn’t considered a blues singer, Amy isn’t necessarily linked with jazz.
 Pop, like WAM (at least since the 19th century!), is at the narrow end of the spectrum of variation in world music (instances of the broader end perhaps including Indian raga or Aboriginal dream songs)—whereas Amy sang with the freedom of a jazz instrumentalist.
-To listen to all her different versions of the same song (with the aid of youtube), no matter how strung out she was, you can hear how she couldn’t help exploring constantly: she couldn’t bear to sing anything the same way twice.
+To listen to all her different versions of the same song (with the aid of youtube), no matter how strung-out she was, you can hear how she couldn’t help exploring constantly: she couldn’t bear to sing anything the same way twice.
 So I guess the commercial pressure to churn out the same old standards “note-perfect” contributed to her decline.